-To illustrate the temporal evolution of spread growth during the 33-hour forecast period, time series of average ensemble variance for all 12 fields at 3-hrly intervals with box-plots overlaid to show variability are displayed in Fig. 3.
-In order to compare 4-km and 20-km ensembles with the same types of perturbations, each panel in Fig. 3 displays ensemble variance for ENS4 and ENS20, or ENS4^{phys} and ENS20^{phys}.
-Note that the different y-axis scales in Fig. 3 do not allow an easy comparison of growth rates between ensembles with both IC/LBC perturbations and mixed-physics and those with only mixed-physics (Phys) for each field; these comparisons are made in the next section.
+To illustrate the temporal evolution of spread growth during the 33-h forecast period, time series of the average ensemble variance for all 12 fields at 3-hourly intervals with box plots overlaid to show variability are displayed in Fig. 3.
+To compare 4- and 20-km ensembles with the same types of perturbations, each panel in Fig. 3 displays the ensemble variance for ENS4 and ENS20, or ENS4phys and ENS20phys.
+Note that the different y-axis scales in Fig. 3 do not allow an easy comparison of the growth rates between ensembles with both IC/LBC perturbations and mixed physics and those with only mixed physics (Phys) for each field; these comparisons are made in the next section.
 A number of distinct features can be seen in these time series.
-First, for the mass-related fields (Figs. 3a-h), ENS4 and ENS20 (Figs. 3a, c, e, and g) have a generally linear increase in mean spread and it appears that ENS4 spread is increasing at a faster rate than ENS20, which is a generally expected behavior because the smaller scales being resolved in ENS4 should be associated with faster perturbation growth that feeds back to the larger scales (e.g., Lorenz 1969).
-Also, the biggest differences between ENS4 and ENS20 at each time occur at the higher ends of the variance distributions, i.e. differences in the upper part of the box-plot ranges are greater than differences in the lower part, indicating that the distributions are more right-skewed in ENS4 relative to ENS20.
-For the mass-related fields in ENS4^{phys} and ENS20^{phys} (Figs. 3b, d, f, and h), the ENS20^{phys} mean spread increases at a faster rate than in ENS4^{phys}, with the exception of mean MSLP spread (Fig. 3h) which appear to be similar.
-In addition, the spread increase in ENS4^{phys} and ENS20^{phys} is not linear as it was for ENS4 and ENS20, but instead has a ~ 6-hr period during forecast hours 21-27 (1800-0000 UTC) during which spread increases at a noticeably faster rate than the other times.
-This 6-hr period corresponds to when peak insolation occurs and likely corresponds to when the different physics parameterizations are most active and thus result in the most spread increase.
-For example, in the central US, the boundary layer typically reaches its maximum depth by early afternoon so that turbulent processes that must be parameterized are occurring over a relatively deep layer.
-In addition, peak heating and resulting well mixed boundary layers also lead to shallow and deep convective clouds requiring microphysics and cumulus (only for ENS20 and ENS20^{phys}) parameterizations to be more active relative to other times.
+First, for the massrelated fields (Figs. 3a-h), ENS4 and ENS20 (Figs. 3a, 3c, 3e, and 3g) have a generally linear increase in mean spread and it appears that ENS4 spread is increasing at a faster rate than ENS20, which is a generally expected pattern of behavior because the smaller scales being resolved in ENS4 should be associated with faster perturbation growth that feeds back to the larger scales (e.g., Lorenz 1969).
+Also, the biggest differences between ENS4 and ENS20 at each time occur at the higher ends of the variance distributions; that is, differences in the upper part of the box-plot ranges are greater than differences in the lower part, indicating that the distributions are more right skewed in ENS4 relative to ENS20.
+For the mass-related fields in ENS4phys and ENS20phys (Figs. 3b, 3d, 3f, and 3h), the ENS20phys mean spread increases at a faster rate than in ENS4phys, with the exception of mean MSLP spread (Fig. 3h), which appears to be similar.
+In addition, the spread increases in ENS4phys and ENS20phys are not linear as they were for ENS4 and ENS20, but instead have a ~6-h period during forecast hours 21-27 (1800-0000 UTC), during which the spread increases at a noticeably faster rate than at the other times.
+This 6-h period corresponds to when peak insolation occurs and likely corresponds to when the different physics parameterizations are most active and thus result in the most spread increase.
+For example, in the central United States, the boundary layer typically reaches its maximum depth by early afternoon so that turbulent processes that must be parameterized are occurring over a relatively deep layer.
+In addition, peak heating and the resulting well-mixed boundary layers also lead to shallow and deep convective clouds, requiring microphysics and cumulus (only for ENS20 and ENS20phys) parameterizations to be more active relative to other times.